Wilmer Flores Preview, Player Props: Giants vs. Rockies

 Wilmer Flores At The Plate

-- He has gone deep in 18.7% of his games this season, and 5.4% of his chances at the plate.

-- Flores has an RBI in 34 of 107 games this season, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in two contests.
+- Flores has driven home a run in 35 games this year (32.4%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on three occasions..

-- He has scored a run in 43 games this season, with multiple runs four times.
+- He has scored in 44 games this year (40.7%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.